 The financial analysis resulted in an IRR (Internal Rate of Return) of over 15% and an equity payback of 5.5 years.

-CCI expexts the resulting 280-page document to serve as the basis for finanzing and realizing the project in the near future.
+CCI expects the resulting 280-page document to serve as the basis for finanzing and realizing the project in the near future.

 For a commercial customer in Southern Africa ClimeCo International researched and evaluated the potential to produce renewable energy from a variety of local and regional waste streams.
 The analysis included

-The project included several visits to the region and potential local waste stream sources.
-The fact that this country did not have any BioGas or BioGas-to-Power projects prior to our Desktop Analysis created many challenges for CCI and the local team and led to many ground-breaking results.
+The project included several visits to the region & to potential waste stream sources.
+The fact that this country did not have any BioGas projects prior to our Desktop Analysis created many challenges for CCI and the local team, but also led to many ground-breaking results.

 In 2016 and 2017 CCI supported a European manufacturer of agricultural machinery in the development of a CNG-based vehicle for the Brazilian and Latin American market.
 The advisory services involved the entire value chain from the identification of raw material producers (local BioGas production) to the selection of suitable technologies and partners as well as the adaptation to local standards and necessities and the market entry.

 Waste water treatment plants (WWTPs) produce significant amounts of biosolids in the form of sludge.
-Many WWTPs dispose of their sludge by landfilling, leading to substantial Greenhouse Gas emissions in the sludge logistics as well as at the landfills.
-CCI developed a strategy for the customer, a Governmental Cross-Border Organization, to turn WWTP sludge into valuable resources (through solar drying, soilification, composting and fertilizer production), market the product to local farmers and thereby reduce annual carbon emissions by over 40,000tCO2e.
+Many WWTPs dispose of their sludge at landfills, leading to substantial Greenhouse Gas (GHG) emissions from transport as well as at the landfills.
+CCI developed a strategy for the customer, a Governmental Cross-Border Organization, to turn WWTP sludge into valuable resources (through solar drying, soilification, composting & fertilizer production), market the product to local farmers and reduce GHG emissions by over 40,000tCO2e/yr.

 As a subcontractor CCI focused on the technical evaluation of a proposed biodiesel production plant in Southern Africa.
 The end-customer, the Federal Government of a Southern African country, requested this analysis to justify the investment of federal funds into a commercial project to produce biodiesel from the waste of a large local cattle slaughterhouse.

-Additional to the in-depth technical evaluation of the biodiesel production CCI analyzed the technical and commercial viability of the registration of the project as a carbon emission reduction project under the Clean Development Mechanism (CDM) of the United Nations.
+CCI performed an in-depth technical evaluation of the biodiesel production and analyzed the technical & commercial viability of the registration of the project as a carbon emission reduction project under the Clean Development Mechanism of the United Nations.